 Juanita Johnson-Bailey (MED ’93, EDD ’94), director of the Institute for the Women’s Studies at UGA, is the recipient of the Eleanor Roosevelt Fund Award, an honor given by the American Association of University Women for outstanding contribution to equality and education for women and girls.
 Johnson-Bailey has authored and co-authored more than 100 journal articles, book reviews, book chapters and monographic.
 She has also delivered nearly 120 conference presentations and chaired nearly 30 completed doctoral dissertations.
 Read more.

-Kathleen Wilson '16 was named a 2015 Truman Scholar receiving a $30,000 scholarship toward graduate school.
-Wilson is currently pursuing a bachelor’s degree in economics and a bachelor’s degree in international affairs.
-She plans to continue her education by pursuing a master’s in public policy and Middle Eastern studies after graduation in 2016.
+Kathleen Wilson ’16 was named a 2015 Truman Scholar receiving a $30,000 scholarship to attend graduate school.
+Wilson is pursuing bachelors’ degrees in economics and international affairs.
+She plans to earn a master’s in public policy and Middle Eastern studies after graduation in 2016.
 Read more.

-Megan Ernst '15 was awarded the James Madison Graduate Fellowship which provides up to $24,000 for individuals who desire to become outstanding teachers at the secondary school level.
-Ernst will graduate in May with Bachelor of Arts in journalism, Bachelor of Arts in political science, and a Master of Public Administration from SPIA.
+Megan Ernst ’15 was awarded the James Madison Graduate Fellowship which provides up to $24,000 for individuals who desire to become outstanding teachers at the secondary school level.
+Ernst will graduate in May with Bachelor of Arts in journalism, Bachelor of Arts in political science, and a Master of Public Administration from the School of Public and International Affairs.
 She plans to pursue a master’s degree in teaching from the UGA College of Education.
 Read more.

-Lauren Dennison '15, Erin Hollander '15, and Karishma Sriram '15 received 2015 Barry M. Goldwater Scholarships, the exclusive undergraduate scholarship in the field of mathematics, the natural sciences and engineering.
+Lauren Dennison ’15, Erin Hollander ’15, and Karishma Sriram ’15 received 2015 Barry M. Goldwater Scholarships, exclusive undergraduate scholarships in the field of mathematics, the natural sciences and engineering.
 The scholarships cover the cost of tuition, fees, books, and room and board up to a maximum of $7,500 per year.
-All three students are enrolled in Franklin College and plan to earn doctoral degrees related to biomedical research.
+All three students are enrolled in Franklin College of Arts and Sciences and plan to earn doctoral degrees related to biomedical research.
 Read more.

-Ayan Hussein (BS ’12) is one of the winners of the 2015 Paul and Daisy Soros Fellowship for New Americans.
+Ayan Hussein (BS ’12) is one of the recipients of the 2015 Paul and Daisy Soros Fellowship for New Americans.
 This fellowship supports the graduate education of students who were born abroad but have become permanent residents or naturalized citizens of the United States.
-Hussein, a 2012 UGA graduate, is now a Ph.D. student at Yale University studying biological and biomedical student.
-Selected from a pool of 1,200 applicants, she will receive tuition and stipend assistance of up to $90,000 in support of graduate education.
+Hussein, a 2012 UGA graduate, is now earning a Ph.D at Yale University studying biological and biomedical sciences.
+Selected from a pool of 1,200 applicants, she will receive tuition and stipend assistance up to $90,000 in support of her graduate education.
 Read more.

 Sixteen UGA students have been awarded the National Science Foundation Graduate Research Fellowship.
 The highly competitive awards recognizes and supports outstanding graduate students in science, technology, engineering and mathematics disciplines.These fellows were selected from more than 16,000 applicants nationwide for the 2015 competition.
 Read more.